 Does a Divorce affect my Status in the Catholic Church?

 Please remember that a divorce alone would not affect, or hinder in any way, your participation in the Catholic Church.
-A divorced Catholic is free to receive the sacraments.
-However, if you are divorced and remarried without an Decree of Invalidity (and your former spouse is still living) a problem does arise.
-Similarly, if your spouse was previously married and has not received an Decree of Invalidity from a Tribunal, there is a problem.
+If you are divorced and remarried without a Decree of Invalidity (and your former spouse is still living) a problem does arise.
+Similarly, if your spouse was previously married and has not received a Decree of Invalidity from a Tribunal, there is a problem.
 In such circumstances, you may not partake of the sacraments, including the reception of Holy Communion.
-We respect all marriages, even those which have ended in a civil divorce.
+We respect all marriages.
 Every prior marriage must be examined, since each is presumed to be valid with a lasting and lifelong commitment.
-Until it is shown otherwise through the ministry of the Tribunal, no person is free to enter into another marriage without the appearance or occasion of serious sin.
+In these situations, no person is free to enter into another marriage without the appearance or occasion of serious sin.

 If you or your current spouse are divorced, and remarried outside of the Catholic Church, please consider seeking the healing that an investigation for a Decree of Invalidity can bring to you and which will enable you to return to a full participation in the sacramental life of the Church.

-You should first consult a priest or deacon in your parish.
-He will help you determine what type of Tribunal case to begin.
+You should first consult a priest, deacon or Case Sponsor in your parish.
+This person will help you determine what type of Tribunal case to present.
 To begin a Formal Case, you will complete a questionnaire which gives a history of your prior marriage.
-Next, you will meet with a Case Sponsor who will answer your questions, explain the process, and help you complete the introductory paperwork.
-The Case Sponsor will forward your case to the Metropolitan Tribunal in Atlanta.
+Next, you will meet with a Case Sponsor (priest, deacon or trained lay person) who will answer your questions, explain the process, and help you complete the introductory paperwork.
+When your paperwork is complete, the Case Sponsor will then forward your notarized application with the required ecclesiastical and legal documents to the Metropolitan Tribunal in Atlanta.

 A Few Final Comments

-The wait for a decision from the Tribunal can be frustrating, as the process may take many months.
-Because of the number of marriage cases pending before the Tribunal and the detailed and careful process with which each one is handled, it is never possible to expedite any one’s request for a declaration of nullity, or to promise a definite date of conclusion, or even to promise a favorable decision.
-Because of this, if you are seeking an Decree of Invalidity with a future remarriage in mind, please know that the priest or deacon assisting you in your preparations is not able, and not permitted, to set even a tentative date for a new marriage until you have a final and favorable decision, in writing, from the Tribunal.
+The process may take some time.
+Due to the number of marriage cases pending before the Tribunal and the detailed and careful process with which each one is handled, it is never possible to promise a definite date of conclusion, or even to promise a favorable decision.
+Because of this, if you are seeking a Decree of Invalidity with a future remarriage in mind, please know that the priest or deacon assisting you in your preparations is not able, and not permitted, to set even a tentative date for a new marriage until you have a final and favorable decision, in writing, from the Tribunal.